daniel-furman/sft-demos/README.md

 ## Supervised finetuning (SFT) instruction models

-This repo includes barebones demos for SFT of LLMs on a single NVIDIA GPU.
+This repo includes lightweight demos for SFT of small to medium sized LLMs on a single NVIDIA GPU (Multi-GPU training not included).

 ### Code assets

 * See the `./sft` folder for finetuning scripts and postprocessing notebooks.
+* See the `./runs` folder for the raw results from each sft experiment.
 * See the `./inf_tests` folder for experiments measuring the runtime of different sft models.

-* See the `./runs` folder for the raw results from each sft experiment.
+## Documentation

 ### SFT is the second step in a typical GPT training pipeline